Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) benefit from explicit \emph{chain-of-thought} (CoT) traces to solve multi-step problems~\citep{wei2023chainofthoughtpromptingelicitsreasoning,kojima2023largelanguagemodelszeroshot}.
-Large Reasoning Models (LRMs) are LLMs optimized to produce such CoT before the answer and achieve superior performance on nontrivial reasoning tasks~\citep{guo2025deepseek}, including university-level~\citep{chernyshev-etal-2025-u} and research-level mathematics~\citep{zhang2025realmathcontinuousbenchmarkevaluating}.
-However, auto-regressive training and serving of LRMs present significant computational overheads.
+Distilling the capabilities of LRMs to smaller counterparts has paved a path for cost-effective, practical deployments in recent years~\citep{hinton2015distilling,hsieh2023distilling,mukherjee2023orcaprogressivelearningcomplex,mitra2023orca2teachingsmall,li-etal-2023-symbolic, guo2025deepseek}.
+However, datasets curated for this purpose typically comprise long~\emph{chain-of-thought} (CoT) traces~\citep{wei2023chainofthoughtpromptingelicitsreasoning,kojima2023largelanguagemodelszeroshot} with thousands of tokens and impose significant computational overheads during training.
+To mitigate such issues, we ask if it is possible to extract meaningful distillation signals from truncated training sequences.

-Furthermore, combining the reasoning capabilities of such models with test-time scaling to generate long CoT traces, as in the o1 family~\citep{openai2024o1}, has yielded strong gains on difficult benchmarks~\citep{snell2024scalingllmtesttimecompute}.
-To this end, distilling reasoning behavior from a powerful \emph{teacher} LRM into a smaller \emph{student} model~\citep{hinton2015distilling,hsieh2023distilling,mukherjee2023orcaprogressivelearningcomplex,mitra2023orca2teachingsmall,li-etal-2023-symbolic} can pave a path for cost-effective deployments in practical settings.
+Given an input prompt (P), the CoT trace from a capable LRM reflects the multi-step approach to arrive at an answer (A).
+Essentially, CoT explicitly showcases the model's ability to break down a complex task into sub-problems and its self-reflective phases of corrections.
+Since smaller models are typically incapable of generating such CoT traces~\cite{wei2022chain}, distilling this ability to them can aid in solving reasoning-intensive tasks in resource-constrained settings~\citep{chernyshev-etal-2025-u, zhang2025realmathcontinuousbenchmarkevaluating, openai2024o1, snell2024scalingllmtesttimecompute, guo2025deepseek}.

 In the long-CoT regime, modern LRMs adopt templates that explicitly separate the prompt, a long CoT segment, and the answer~\citep{guo2025deepseek,guha2025openthoughtsdatarecipesreasoning,bespoke_stratos}.
-Although a growing body of work advocates for the effectiveness of longer CoT traces~\cite{chen2025towards} for reasoning tasks (both at test time and at training time), the utility tends to be task dependent and longer chains do not always translate into higher accuracy~\citep{chen2025think23overthinkingo1like,sui2025stopoverthinkingsurveyefficient,wu2025lessunderstandingchainofthoughtlength}.
-This raises a fundamental yet under-explored question for distillation: `which segment (prompt, CoT, answer) is the most effective for supervision, and what fraction of the sequence is actually needed to transfer reasoning abilities efficiently?'
+Although a growing body of work advocates for the effectiveness of longer CoT traces for reasoning tasks~\cite{chen2025towards}, their utility tends to be task dependent and longer chains do not always translate into higher accuracy~\citep{chen2025think23overthinkingo1like,sui2025stopoverthinkingsurveyefficient,wu2025lessunderstandingchainofthoughtlength,liu-wang-2025-answer, wu2025lessunderstandingchainofthoughtlength}.
+This raises a fundamental yet under-explored question for distillation: `which segment (prompt, CoT, answer) is the most effective for supervision, and what fraction of the sequence is sufficient to transfer reasoning abilities efficiently?'

 In essence, our work addresses the two related research questions:

 \begin{itemize} \item \textbf{RQ1:} Under controlled experimental conditions, which sections of an example, \emph{prompt (P), CoT,} and \emph{answer (A)}, are actually responsible for transferring reasoning capability to the student? \item \textbf{RQ2:} Can training with \emph{early and partial} segments match or approach the performance of training with \emph{full} sequences, thereby reducing training cost without sacrificing accuracy?